 I know that’s the way most of our moms made food, but I’ve started to go away from doing this.
 No bugs for me!

-Blend until smooth.
+- Blend until smooth.

 Sometimes the blender won’t get all the chile, and there are bits and pieces of chile still in the sauce.

 You can even make this sauce ahead of time.
 It will last in the fridge up to 3 days.
 Or a few months months in the freezer.

-Save some of the sauce in a separate container.
+- Save some of the sauce in a separate container.

-From here, add the reserved red sauce to the masa.
-Mix the masa and the red sauce.
-The masa will turn orange.
+- From here, add the reserved red sauce to the masa.

+Notice how the masa turns orange.
 Yes, you can skip this step and use all the red sauce in the pork.